GraniteDan/GraniteDan.github.io/_posts/2023-07-05-GitHubPrivateFeeds.md

 end
 ```

-I hope to put together a quick tutorial video and adding it to my [YouTube Channel](https://youtube.com/granitedan) soon.
-Once this is done I will add a link here as well.
+> I hope to put together a quick tutorial video and adding it to my [YouTube Channel](https://youtube.com/granitedan) soon.
+Once this is done I will add a link here as well.{: .prompt-info}